What is sustainable bioproducts?

 Creating Materials to Build Sustainable Cities of the Future

-Stronger, cleaner, and less expensive than concrete or steel.
-In Michigan Tech’s College of Forest Resources and Environmental Science, researchers like Munkaila create and test sustainable alternative construction materials from the abundant biomaterials forests—including the world’s first cross-laminated timber, made from sugar maple.
-Imagine an environmentally friendly skyline that stores carbon instead of emitting it.
+Stronger, cleaner, and economic.
+Researchers create and test sustainable alternative construction materials from the abundant biomaterials forests—including the world’s first cross-laminated timber, made from sugar maple.

 Where do I find jobs?

 Graduates find opportunities in the bioproducts industry and government organizations such as the United States Department of Agriculture.